June 05, 2017

 The PureScript Spec project, inspired by Haskell’s hspec, provides an EDSL and framework for writing, organizing, and running PureScript tests.
 Combinators use a State monad collecting tests into an algebraic data structure, representing the test language tree structure.

-"My Module" $ do
+describe "My Module" $ do

 describe "Feature #1" $ do

-describe "does addition" (1 + 1 `shouldEqual` 2)
+it "does addition" (1 + 1 `shouldEqual` 2)

 it "does subtraction" (1 - 1 `shouldEqual` 0)

-it "Feature #2"
+describe "Feature #2"

-data type holds describe groups and
+it "does multiplication" (2 * 2 `shouldEqual` 4)The Group data type holds describe groups and

 it tests, here shown in a simplified form, and translated to